 BIG Hat Days and ClovisFest, the largest two day events in the Central Valley, bring over two hundred thousand visitors to Old Town Clovis.
 They provide great family fun and contribute over $5 million to the local economy.

-In addition to adding value to the local economy through our events and members, we support our award winning Clovis Unified School District and city government that make Clovis the leading city in the Central Valley and a great place to live.
+In addition to adding value to the local economy through our events and members, we support our award winning Clovis Unified School District and city government that make Clovis California's Number ONE city for raising a young family.

 The Clovis Veterans Memorial District receives Leadership Award

 The Clovis Chamber of Commerce Annual Meeting and Salute to Business Dinner will be held on Thursday, January 19th in The Veterans Room at the Clovis Veterans Memorial District in Old Town Clovis.
 This is the time to say farewell and honor the 2016 team and welcome the new faces in 2017.